 In an ideal world, every child would have the joy of waking up to two devoted and loving parents every Christmas morning.
 Unfortunately this is not the reality for many parents and children as many parents get divorced and no longer stay in the same home.
-Christmas and co-parenting might be tricky, but is certainly not impossible.
+Christmas and co-parenting might be tricky, but it is certainly not impossible to make it work.

 Christmas and Co-Parenting After Divorce

-Not all holiday contact clauses of parenting plans will look the same.
+Not all holiday contact clauses of parenting plans will look the same because not all families are the same.
 Many factors (which include the ages of the children and distance between the parents’ homes) might influence this.
 Herewith an example clause:

 The parenting plan may also contain clauses relating to:

 - Further contact via telephone calls, Skype, WhatsApp, email or FaceTime,

 - Exact handover times,

 If the divorce will not be finalised before the start of the holiday season, there are two options: